-Learn how to invest in Airbnb stock when the company begins trading.
-Open an account with a commission-free online brokerage such as M1 Finance to be ready to buy the stock when the IPO is complete.
+Airbnb stock is now open for trading.
+Open an account with a commission-free broker such as M1 Finance and buy the stock today (details on how below).

 Latest Airbnb Stock IPO News